 Real taxonomy aligned.
-At the date of preparation of this periodic information document, the management company does not have all the necessary data to determine the alignment of investments with the taxonomy, excluding sovereign bonds.
-The percentage of alignment of investments with the taxonomy, including sovereign bonds being by construction a real minimum proportion is taken up accordingly.
+At the date of this periodic information document, the management company does not have all the necessary data to determine the alignment of investments with the taxonomy excluding sovereign bonds.
+The percentage of alignment of investments with the limitations on emissions and switching to fully renewable power or lowcarbon fuels by the end of 2035.
+For nuclear energy, the criteria include comprehensive safety and management waste of: :